 These birds come in a wide range of color varieties.
 Though some say they have no color varieties, dark, black-breasted red, and spangled are the most popular options.

 They stand out with their multicolored plumage.
-Some of the colors you will find in this breed are black, white-silver, light red, black and red, white, golden red, and brown, among more subtle and popular colors.
+Some of the colors in this breed are black, white-silver, light red, black and red, white, golden red, and brown, among more subtle and popular colors.

-Their beautiful and colorful breasts, along with their long legs and necks, make them stand out from other chicken breeds.
+Their beautiful and colorful breasts and long legs and necks make them stand out from other chicken breeds.

 Size